Opera Las Vegas Logo

 Visit Website →

-Norman Espinoza, a Bass originally from San José California, has performed internationally and with numerous opera companies in California.
+Norman Espinoza, a Bass originally from San José California, has performed internationally and with numerous opera companies around the country.
 He is a graduate from San José State University where he obtained both his M.M. and B.M. in Vocal Performance.

-Recognized for his powerful low notes, he has sung for the Berlin Opera Academy, Montefeltro Music Festival in Italy, Opera San José, Livermore Valley Opera, Lyric Opera Orange County, Vegas City Opera and Opera Santa Barbara.
+Recognized for his powerful low notes, he has sung for Opera San José, Livermore Valley Opera, Lyric Opera Orange County, Opera Las Vegas, Opera Modesto, Berlin Opera Academy, Montefeltro Music Festival in Italy, and was recently a Chrisman Studio Artist for Opera Santa Barbara.

-Roles include: Colline, Alidoro, Mustafà, Reverend Hale, Il Commendatore, Sparafucile, Leporello, Bartolo, Seneca and Sarastro to name a few.
+Roles Norman has sung include: Colline, Alidoro, Mustafà, Reverend Hale, Leporello, Il Commendatore, Sparafucile, Bartolo, Dr Grenvil, Seneca and Sarastro to name a few.

-Norman now resides in Las Vegas, Nevada with his wife and works closely with Opera Las Vegas.
-He also is a Gondolier Singer for The Venetian Resort and he would love take you on a ride on his gondola in Las Venice!
+Norman now resides in Las Vegas, Nevada with his wife/new born son and works closely with Opera Las Vegas.
+He's also a Gondolier Singer for the Venetian Resort and he would love to take you on a ride on his gondola in Las Venice!

 • Dr. Spencer Baker